Rules updated as of 6/28/2017

 6. Player’s jerseys must be tucked into the pants.

 7. Pants or shorts with belt loops or pockets WILL NOT be allowed, any shorts or pants with pockets must have the pockets sewn completely shut.
 No tape allowed over pockets.
-Pants or shorts with pockets cannot be turn inside out.
+Pants or short with pockets cannot be turn inside out.

 8. Shorts worn must be in contrast with flag colors (Blue/Red).